-- 8.1 The first semester Class Committee composition will be as follows: - i) The first semester Coordinator shall be the Chairman of the class committee
+- 8.1 The first semester Class Committee composition will be as follows: - i) Coordinator for the first semester shall be the Chairman of the class committee - ii) Course coordinators of all common courses. - iii) Faculty members of all individual courses. - iv) One male and one female first semester student of each class of B.Tech, program to be nominated by the first semester coordinator - v) All first semester class advisors and faculty advisors - 8.2 The composition of the class committee for each branch of B.Tech, from 2nd to 8th semester, will be as follows:

-- ii) Course coordinators of all common courses. - iii) Faculty members of all individual courses. - iv) One male and one female first semester student of each class of B.Tech, program to be nominated by the first semester coordinator - v) All first semester class advisors and faculty advisors - 8.2 The composition of the class committee for each branch of B.Tech, from 2nd to 8th semester, will be as follows: - i) One senior faculty member preferably not teaching to the concerned class, appointed as Chairman by the Head of the Department - ii) Faculty members of individual courses - iii) Two students, (preferably one male and one female) of the class per group of 30 students or part thereof, to be nominated by the Head of the Department, in consultation with the faculty advisors. - iv) All faculty advisors and the class advisor of the class - v) Head of the Department - 8.3 The class committee shall meet at least thrice during the semester.
+- i) One senior faculty member preferably not teaching to the concerned class, appointed as Chairman by the Head of the Department - ii) Faculty members of individual courses - iii) Two students, (preferably one male and one female) of the class per group of 30 students or part thereof, to be nominated by the Head of the Department, in consultation with the faculty advisors. - iv) All faculty advisors and the class advisor of the class - v) Head of the Department - 8.3 The class committee shall meet at least thrice during the semester.
 The first meeting will be held within two weeks from the date of commencement of classes, in which the nature of continuous assessment for various courses and the weightages for each component of assessment will be decided for the first, second and third assessments.
 The second meeting will be held within a week after the date of first assessment report, to review the students' performance and for follow up action.
-The third meeting will be held within a week after the second assessment report, to review the students' performance and for follow up action. - 8.4 During these three meetings the student members representing the entire class, shall meaningfully interact and express opinions and suggestions of the class students to improve the effectiveness of the teaching-learning process. - 8.5 The class committee, excluding the student members, shall meet within 10 days from the last day of the semester end examination to analyze the performance of the students in all the components of assessments and decide the grades for students in each course.
+The third meeting will be held within a week after the second assessment report, to review the students' performance and for follow up action. - 8.4 During these three meetings the student members representing the entire class, shall meaningfully interact and express opinions and suggestions of the class students to improve the effectiveness of the teaching-learning process. - 8.5 The class committee, excluding the student members and the invited members, shall meet within 10 days from the last day of the semester end examination to analyze the performance of the students in all the components of assessments and decide the grades for students in each course.
 The grades for a common course shall be decided by the concerned course committee and shall be presented to the class committee(s) by the concerned course coordinator.
+If the course is common to more than one branch of study, grades for such courses shall be finalized in the course committee meetings in consultation with the Dean (Academic Affairs).